 A first look is an instant in the wedding, usually a couple of hours prior to the start of the ceremony, where the couple will get the chance to see each other for the very first time on the wedding day.
 It is usually arranged prior to the day with the photographer in a very private, intimate place away from friends and family just give a chance to capture that moment just for them.

-The last thing the guests want to do on the wedding day is take posed formals(whether it’s the family formals or the shots of the bridal party).
-Once the ceremony is over, its straight to the cocktail hour and time is well spent with family and friends.
+The last thing the guests want to do on the wedding day takes posed formals(whether it’s the family formals or the shots of the bridal party).
+Once the ceremony is over, it’s straight to the cocktail hour and time is well spent with family and friends.
 By having a first look, you get the chance to use the time prior to the start of the ceremony to shoot both the family and the bridal party.
-That way they can focus their time spent enjoying the best night of their friends lives, rather than worry, are we done??
+That way they can focus their time spent enjoying the best night of their friend’s lives, rather than worry, are we finished??

 2) The Nerves!!

 This will get all the stress and nerves out of the way.
 Maybe the bride and groom will want to get the raw emotions out and I will guarantee you, someone will shed a tear(Don’t be shocked to see the Photographer tearing up too!).
 If you think you are the type who may cry at the altar and don’t want others seeing that, a first look may be for you!?

 As a photographer, I know someone will cry and I tell my bride and groom, whatever emotion you feel at this time, LET IT OUT!!!
 I want to be there to capture the emotions!
 Don’t hold it in.
 It’s only the two of you out here, if you want to cry, then cry!
 If you want to laugh and giggle, then do that!
 If you think you’re going to ruin your make-up, then I can guarantee, that will happen, but who cares!
 This first look is set up with enough time to retouch up makeup?

 3) You’ll Look Awesome!